Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-firethief/chapter-1.md

 Ollimo could only admire his father and his selfless passion.
 So much so that he gaped and nearly fell of the truck.
 Father had never explained why he started the very first fire brigade, only revealed scars and many warning tales about fire.

 As they entered Richersoul, the sun rose.
 Commerce was starting, stalls were built, and all their arrogant rich tails refused to sweep aside.
 Olfaman swerved and adjusted skillfully, every heartbeat, tongue licking trunk.
-These maneuvers emptied the outer barrels and threw accidental waterfalls over a grumpy racoon.
+These maneuvers emptied the outer barrels and threw accidental waterfalls over a grumpy raccoon.

 They came to save them---they only met obstacles and curses.